SublimeLinter/SublimeLinter-haml-lint/README.md

 [![Build Status](https://travis-ci.org/jeroenj/SublimeLinter-contrib-haml-lint.svg?branch=master)](https://travis-ci.org/jeroenj/SublimeLinter-contrib-haml-lint)

-This linter plugin for [SublimeLinter][docs] provides an interface to [haml_lint](https://github.com/jeroenj/SublimeLinter-contrib-haml-lint).
+This linter plugin for [SublimeLinter][docs] provides an interface to [haml-lint](https://github.com/jeroenj/SublimeLinter-contrib-haml-lint).
 It will be used with files that have the “Ruby Haml” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
-Before using this plugin, you must ensure that `haml_lint` is installed on your system.
-To install `haml_lint`, do the following:
+Before using this plugin, you must ensure that `haml-lint` is installed on your system.
+To install `haml-lint`, do the following:

 1. Install [Ruby](http://www.ruby-lang.org).

-1. Install `haml_lint` by typing the following in a terminal:
+1. Install `haml-lint` by typing the following in a terminal:
    ```
    [sudo] gem install haml_lint
    ```